Cairns

 - Accountability in discipleship

-So this is more than a prayer group, it’s about becoming intentional followers of Jesus who seek to share the good news of His Kingdom by becoming missional disciples.
+So this is more than a prayer group, it’s about loving one another and supporting each other as we seek to share the good news of the Kingdom.
 Cairns have grown out of a long tradition of spiritual discipleship drawn from ancient monastic communities.
+Bishop Jonathan sees these as “little Benedictine communities that will spread across the diocese.”
 As well as praying for one another we seek to see how God can use us as we move out in mission and follow him more closely in our daily walk as his disciples.

 It is part of the REVIVE element of our diocesan strategy to set up Cairns across the diocese.